 Colorful 3.5" x 8.5" cards with environmentally sound solutions for selected pests of homes, landscapes, and gardens.
 Good for countertop display.
 Available in print and online, in English and Spanish.

 Informative leaflets that cover over 150 insect, weed, pathogen, and rodent pests of gardens, landscapes, homes, and structures.
 Available as PDF files or online.

 Keep this handy card set in your pocket for quick identification of vegetable, melon, and fruit tree pests.

 Carry these 46 pocket-sized laminated cards in the field as handy references for identifying and monitoring major diseases and pest insects and mites and their natural enemies in California landscapes.

-An online interactive guide that explains why pesticides are causing environmental problems and what you can do to help reduce environmental contamination.
+This online interactive guide explains the environmental effects of home and garden pesticides and what you can do to help.

 Online identification keys

 Statewide IPM Program staff members work closely with area IPM advisors, farm advisors, specialists, and researchers to develop state-of-the-art educational materials that reflect the newest advances in pest management.